javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 Here we concentrate on the first part: using objects as a data store, and we will study it in-depth.
 That's the required base for studying the second part.

-An [associative array](https://en.wikipedia.org/wiki/Associative_array), also called "a hash" or "a dictionary" -- is a data structure for storing arbitrary data in the key-value format.
+Let's recap what we know about objects and add a bit more.

 [cut]

+## Object literals

 We can imagine it as a cabinet with signed files.
 Every piece of data is stored in it's file.
 It's easy to find a file by it's name or add/remove a file.

 ![](object.png)

-## Object literals

 An empty object ("empty cabinet") can be created using one of two syntaxes: